-Even if you have the best recruitment processes in the world, you could still end up with a disruptive employee.
+Even if you have the best recruitment process in the world, you could still end up with disruptive staff.

 Whether the said person simply isn’t hitting targets or struggles to get along with other employees, situations like these can cause a few sleepless nights.